ably/docs/content/adapters/pusher.md

 Please note:

-* For simplicity, the above example uses the Pusher JavaScript and Ruby libraries.
-All other Pusher client libraries can be instanced in a similar fashion.
+- For simplicity, the above example uses the Pusher JavaScript and Ruby libraries.
+All other Pusher client libraries can be instantiated in a similar fashion.
 See the [complete list of Pusher client libraries and their documentation](https://pusher.com/docs/channels/channels_libraries/libraries).
-* For the Pusher key, use the part of the [Ably API key](https://knowledge.ably.com/what-is-an-app-api-key) before the colon; for the secret, use the part after the colon.
+- For the Pusher key, use the part of the [Ably API key](https://knowledge.ably.com/what-is-an-app-api-key) before the colon; for the secret, use the part after the colon.
-* You can add any other Pusher options you would normally use in the initializer.
+- You can add any other Pusher options you would normally use in the initializer.
-* In the Pusher client library terminology, the 'encrypted' option controls whether the the lib uses TLS, not end-to-end encryption.
+- In the Pusher client library terminology, the 'encrypted' option controls whether the the lib uses TLS, not end-to-end encryption.
 Setting the `encrypted` option to true is not mandatory, but strongly recommended to avoid sending private keys over plain text connections.
-* Pusher adapter clients are not "identified" in the Ably sense.
+- Pusher adapter clients are not "identified" in the Ably sense.
 Make sure you do not have 'require identification' channel rule on for any channels/namespaces you will be accessing with the adapter.
 See [this article](https://knowledge.ably.com/what-are-channel-rules-and-how-can-i-use-them-in-my-app) on how to change channel rules.
 If you get an "Ably error 40160", this is the reason why.
-* *The Pusher channel will have a different name from the corresponding Ably channel*.
+- _The Pusher channel will have a different name from the corresponding Ably channel_.
 See the 'Channels' section below.

 ## Supported features